vschetinger/AutoChessEngine/README.md

 ### Usage

-1. Simulation Mode:
+1. Batch Simulation:
-   - Run the `AutoChessGameSimulation.py` script to start a new game simulation.
-   - Customize the game objects, creatures, and projectiles in the script as needed.
+   - Configure the simulation parameters in the `experiment_config.json` file.
-   - The simulation will run automatically, and the game state will be recorded.

-2. Playback Mode:
-   - Run the `AutoChessPlaybackToVideo.py` script to play back a recorded game and generate a video.
-   - Provide the path to the recorded game file as an argument to the script.
-   - The script will load the recorded game, visualize it using Pygame, and generate a video file.

-3. Batch Simulation:
    - Run the `AutoChessBatchSimulation.py` script to perform batch simulations of Auto Chess games.
-   - Customize the simulation parameters, such as the number of simulations, creature types, and arena sizes.
-   - The script will run multiple simulations and save the results as JSON files.
+   - The script will run multiple simulations based on the configured parameters and save the results as JSON files in the `playbacks` directory.

-4. Data Extraction:
-   - Use the `AutoChessCreatureDataExtractor.py` script to extract creature statistics from the recorded game files.
-   - Provide the folder path containing the JSON files and the output CSV file path.
-   - The script will process the JSON files, extract relevant creature data, and save it to a CSV file.

-   - Use the `AutoChessGameDataExtractor.py` script to extract game statistics from the recorded game files.
-   - Provide the folder path containing the JSON files and the output CSV file path.
-   - The script will process the JSON files, extract game-level data, and save it to a CSV file.

-5. Batch Video Generation:
+2. Batch Video Generation:
    - Use the `all_playbacks_to_video.sh` script to generate videos from multiple game playbacks.
-   - Provide the directory path containing the JSON playback files as an argument to the script.
+   - Provide the directory path containing the JSON playback files and the desired frames per second (FPS) as arguments to the script.
-   - Optionally, provide an output directory path as the second argument to specify where the generated videos should be saved.
    - The script will iterate over all the JSON files in the specified directory and generate a video for each playback using the `AutoChessPlaybackToVideo.py` script.

+3. Statistics Extraction:
+   - Run the `AutoChessStatisticsExtractor.py` script to extract game and creature statistics from the recorded game files.
+   - The script will process the JSON files in the `playbacks` and `experiments` directories.
+   - It will generate CSV files containing creature statistics, game statistics, and experiment statistics in the `statistics` directory.

 ## Code Structure